Volunteering for Suffolk Archives

 2025-2026

-I have just started cataloguing a collection of Agnes Strickland’s correspondence.
-She was an English historian (1796 – 1874), particularly famous in her lifetime for her Lives of the Queens of England.
-She lived for some years in and around Southwold.
+Cataloguing a collection of Agnes Strickland’s correspondence.
+She was an historian, famous in her lifetime for her Lives of the Queens of England.
+She lived for many years at Reydon Hall and in Southwold.

 2024-2025